We’ve got some fantastic space science ideas to share today ready for World Space Week 2018, do you have any plans yet?

 We created a FREE downloadable space of space science resources for British Science Week last year so do take a look at that.

-I also have a brand new book available!
+I also have a brand new space science book available!
 This Is Rocket Science explores the principles behind space flight explaining difficult concepts in easy to understand terms using fun and easy experiments and investigations.

 Each project is designed to show how mechanical science and astrophysics work from the inside out, but without being overwhelming.
 Using everyday items like bottles, cardboard, glue and tape, you can build awesome rocket ships, launch pads and solar systems to learn more about scientific concepts like Newton’s Laws of Motion, speed, gravity and air resistance.